freenas/freenas-docs/userguide/storage.rst

 #endif freenas

 #.
 After the disk has been replaced and is showing as OFFLINE, click
-    the disk again and then click its "Replace" button.
-Select the replacement disk from the drop-down menu and click the "Replace Disk" button.
-After clicking the "Replace Disk" button, the ZFS pool starts to resilver and the status of the resilver is displayed.
+    the disk again and then click its :guilabel:`Replace` button.
+    Select the replacement disk from the drop-down menu and click the :guilabel:`Replace Disk` button.
+After clicking the
+    :guilabel:`Replace Disk` button, the ZFS pool starts to resilver and the status of the resilver is displayed.

 #.
 After the drive replacement process is complete, re-add the
    replaced disk in the :ref:`S.M.A.R.T.
 Tests` screen.